Among the crocodiles and the cassowaries, Cairns will play host to a Crankworx World Tour stop from October 5-9, 2022.

 “The beautiful thing about Cairns is that we have the beaches and The Great Barrier Reef just a stone’s throw away from the course.
 Everything is along the northern beaches — Palm Cove and Trinity Beach.
 You can literally ride your bike from your hotel on the beach to the course,” says Jacobs.

-Registration for Crankworx Cairns opens July 19; for more information, head over to the Crankworx website.
+Festival passes for Crankworx Cairns are available now, head over to the Crankworx website for more.